+In addition, the mitigated frequency vector must satisfy the property of probability distributions.
+That is, the elements of the vector should be nonnegative and the element sum exactly becomes one.
+Since the reduced inverse matrix would not preserve these conditions, we first make the sum of vector elements to one and next remove the negative elements.

+The proposed method seems to be suitable for mitigating the probability distribution with a few dominant state probabilities.
+To check the practical performance of the proposed methods, we conduct the following three demonstrations.

+First, the expectation value of GHZ states is examined on the 65-qubit IBM Quantum Brooklyn superconducting quantum device provided by IBM Quantum Experience \cite{ibmq}.
+The IBM Quantum Brooklyn has the Hummingbird r2 quantum processor and the heavy-hexagonal qubits structure.
+Its quantum volume (QV) is 32.
+With the C++/Cython implementation, the proposed methods mitigate the 65-qubit GHZ states on it within 5 s, which is practically fast enough.
+The mitigation errors can be exactly computed in the proposed method, while the iterative methods by \cite{nation2021} would output only approximated values.

 Second, the fidelity of GHZ states on IBM Quantum Brooklyn is computed.
-The genuine multiple entanglement on the large quantum states (e.g., GHZ states and star graph states) is widely investigated by many researchers \cite{ghz_fidelity2017, ghz_fidelity2019, ghz_fidelity20, ghz_fidelity20mooney, Wei2019, mooney2021generation, yang2021testing}.
-With the proposed efficient QREM, we witness the ability of QV32 IBM Quantum Brooklyn to prepare a 29-qubit GHZ state with fidelity of more than 0.5.
+The GME on the large quantum states (e.g., GHZ states and star graph states) has been widely investigated \cite{ghz_fidelity2017, ghz_fidelity2019, ghz_fidelity20, ghz_fidelity20mooney, Wei2019, mooney2021generation, yang2021testing}.
+With the proposed efficient QREM, we witnessed the GME in the form of 29-qubit GHZ state on IBM Quantum Brooklyn with fidelity more than 0.5.

-Furthermore, the estimation error of the maximum likelihood amplitude estimation (MLAE) algorithm \cite{Suzuki_2020} with modified Grover iterator \cite{uno2020modified} is investigated by numerical simulation on Qiskit \cite{Qiskit}.
+Furthermore, the estimation error of the maximum likelihood amplitude estimation (MLAE) algorithm \cite{Suzuki_2020} with a modified Grover iterator \cite{uno2020modified} is investigated by numerical simulation on Qiskit \cite{Qiskit}.
 The amplitude estimation problem has essential applications in finance and machine learning using quantum devices \cite{giurgicatiron2020low, bouland2020prospects}.
-The MLAE method \cite{Suzuki_2020,Tanaka2021} avoids the phase estimation in the original amplitude estimation \cite{Brassard_2002} and is expected to be realized earlier than the Shor's algorithm as estimated in~\cite{bouland2020prospects}.
-In the noiseless environment, the estimation error of this modified Grover algorithm would scale in the order of $O(1/N)$ for $N$ Grover oracle iterations, while even a small readout noise would spoil this convergence rate.
-The proposed QREM methods succeed in recovering the original convergence rate of the estimation error under readout noises on the noisy simulator.
-In addition, while the MLAE with modified Grover iteration \cite{uno2020modified} is tolerant to depolarization errors, this numerical simulation suggests that it can also cope with readout noises.
+In the noiseless environment, the estimation error of this modified Grover algorithm scales in the order of $O(1/N)$ for $N$ Grover oracle iterations, while even a small readout noise would spoil this convergence rate.
+The proposed QREM methods succeed in recovering the original error convergence rate under readout noises on the noisy simulator.
+While the modified Grover algorithm \cite{uno2020modified} is tolerant to depolarization errors, our numerical simulation suggests that it is also applicable under readout noises.